View, Comment on and Object to Planning Applications

 Can I view, comment on and object to other people's applications?

-Yes, you can either view, comment and object online or write to: Planning Department, Borough Council of Kings Lynn & West Norfolk, Kings Court, Chapel Street, Kings Lynn PE30 1EX.
+Yes, you can either view, comment and object online or write to: Environment and Planning Services, Borough Council of Kings Lynn & West Norfolk, Kings Court, Chapel Street, Kings Lynn PE30 1EX.

 To quickly see undecided planning applications near to where you live, enter your postcode into Find my Nearest and select your address.
 Any undecided planning application within a 5 mile radius will then be displayed with links for further details.